 So over five or six years, I was working full-time in disaster response based in Japan but working in several different countries that were affected by flooding, hurricanes, typhoons, all of these terrible things.
 And very quickly it became clear that this was part of a structural issue.
 The fact that there is climate change is making natural disasters worse and it is affecting the most marginalised people in many countries.
 Because of my job, I was directly faced with how serious the situation was and this is how I began to transition more towards working on climate change, and climate mitigation as well.

-You have quite an interesting career story so, can you tell us a bit more about it?
+Can you tell us a bit more about your career story?

 It’s kind of a weird story, but ever since I was young, I think my parents wanted me to become a banker, or someone who is very successful in the corporate world.
 That is why I studied business at university.
 But I always say that studying business made me really despise business.